akosilllov/Kasilll/README.md

 ### Hi, I'm Alex Kosilov 👋

-📝I'm a young front-end developer from Saint - Petersburg.
+📝 I'm a young front-end developer from Saint - Petersburg.
 I like to learn new things and improve my skills, overcome difficulties and work in a team.

 ### Top technology
 ![Javascript](https://img.shields.io/badge/Javascript-FFFF33?style=for-the-badge&logo=Javascript)